dfeng/blog/_posts/2014-12-25-copenhagen.md

 > It is the choice between unsustainable and sustainable living.

-Suddenly, there was a common theme to everything -- my distaste for the consumerist culture; my enjoyment of [minimalism](http://www.minimallyminimal.com/) and Apple products; my love for clean and beautiful mathematical proofs; this fine establishment of a website.
-Copenhagen delivered.
+Suddenly, there was a common thread to everything -- my distaste for the consumerist culture; my enjoyment of [minimalism](http://www.minimallyminimal.com/) and Apple products; my love for clean and beautiful mathematics proofs; this fine establishment of a website.

 But your mileage may vary.

 You may come home enlightened about yourself, albeit drenched in rain.
-Or you wont -- not my problem.
+Or you wont, albeit a few pounds heavier.
 If I were not enamored of minimalism, I probably would have found Copenhagen rather lacking as a tourist destination.
-As such, I thoroughly enjoyed it, especially the Airbnb residence that was as Scandinavian as you can dream it.
-One thing though that Copenhagen has going for it is that Sweden lies a wee 30 minute train ride away -- convenient for those of you who travel for the country tallies.
+As such, I thoroughly enjoyed it, especially the Airbnb residence that was as minimalist as you can imagine.

 ![](/img/copenhagen/IMG_8784.jpg)